xaviermignot/xaviermignot.github.io/_posts/2024-02-05-terraform-vs-bicep.md

 First, Bicep's execution mode limits its capability to interact with other things: as the whole deployment is done remotely you can't for instance insert a delay between two resources.
 You can't either interact with another API, or another cloud.
 In fact, as Bicep compiles into an ARM template, it is de-facto limited to what ARM templates can do, which is what the Azure Resource Manager API can do.
 So you can do anything as long as it's related to an Azure _resource_, which excludes:
 - Uploading a blob to a storage account (a blob is a data, not a resource)
-- Interact with Azure AD/Entra ID:
+- ~~Interact with Azure AD/Entra ID:~~
-  - You can't activate Easy Auth on an App Service as you'll need to create an App Registration
+  - ~~You can't activate Easy Auth on an App Service as you'll need to create an App Registration~~
-  - You can't get existing AAD objects like groups from their names to assign roles (you have to provide ids)
+  - ~~You can't get existing AAD objects like groups from their names to assign roles (you have to provide ids)~~

+> Update: Interacting with Entra ID in now possible in public preview with the _extensibility_ feature and the MS Graph _provider_ for Bicep.
+I have made [a post]({% post_url 2024-10-26-bicep-graph-provider %}) about this feature 😉
+{: .prompt-info }

 You can still work around these limitations either by:
 - Using Azure CLI and providing input values to the Bicep deployment